Caterpillars are the larval form of moths and butterflies and are some of the most unusual creatures you’ll ever encounter in nature.

 Cabbageworms are one of the most commonly found types of caterpillars in Arkansas.
 They are usually yellow-green with a brown stripe down the back.

 Cabbageworms feed on plants like cabbage, broccoli, and kale.
-Females lay eggs that turn into these worms, which can make them up to six inches long.
+Females lay eggs that turn into these worms, making them up to six inches long.

 If you find this type of caterpillar on your plant or near it, you should take a picture to document their presence and then cut off any leaves they have been eating from so that they do not eat more leaves on other plants later.